|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In recent years, limited SCUBA diving has been allowed at the site with permission.
 During December 2017, divers Liam Allen, Richard Nicholls, Matt Small and Stephen Ho dove and documented the submarine.

-This submarine is also referred to as HA-24b and list crew member Mamoru Ashibe rank as ensign.
+This submarine is also referred to as HA-24b or No. 24b as the second midget submarine launched by I-24.
+Other sources list PO1c Mamoru Ashibe with the rank of Ensign incorrectly.

 RAN Japanese Midget Submarine Attack on Sydney Harbour by John Perryman